12+ no-sew DIY Christmas pillows to make with covers and stencils!

 Authentic grain sack pillow with a sandbag

-Christmas Blend Coffee grain sack pillow – visit full tutorial HERE
+Christmas Blend Coffee grain sack throw pillow – visit full tutorial HERE

 - Christmas Blend Hot Cocoa stencil (includes a grain sack stripe stencil)